 We deserve God’s judgment. – Romans 6:23 – For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.

 We must remember that this rebellion is not against man or the church, but rather this rebellion is against God.
 We are rebelling against the Creator God of the universe.
 There is nothing on our own that can be done to make right this relationship.
 That is why God sent His Son Jesus Christ.

-Do you understand what Jesus Christ has done for you?
+Do we understand what Jesus Christ came to accomplish?

 Do you understand what you need to do?

 The only way Jesus can affect your life is for you to receive Him. – John 1:12 – But as many as received Him, to them He gave the right to become children of God, to those who believe in His name.

 You must turn from your sin. – Acts 3:19 – Repent therefore and be converted, that your sins may be blotted out, so that times of refreshing may come from the presence of the Lord.